 - While completing the learning activity, the learner has the opportunity to review important background and additional material to improve understanding and the ability to utilize valuable information.

 - The modules can be completed at the learner’s convenience, in the best setting for learning, and when they are of most importance to the learner.

-- Incorporation of video and audio triggers, as well as other interactive sections, involve the learner in an active way.
+- Incorporation of video and audio triggers, as well as other interactive sections, actively involve the learner.

-The Faculty Development 4ME curriculum is designed to be complementary to other methods for acquiring the skills important for success by faculty at The Ohio State University and other academic medical centers.
-Additional learning methods including lecture/discussion, small group instruction, problem-based learning and other self-study methods still have great value for educators in the health sciences.
+The Faculty Development for Medical Educators curriculum is designed to be complementary to other methods for acquiring the skills important for success by faculty at The Ohio State University and other academic medical centers.
+Additional learning methods including lecture, discussion, small group instruction, problem-based learning and other self-study methods still have great value for educators in the health sciences.